 If you receive local-into-local service, your satellite TV company may also provide out-of-market broadcast stations assigned to a neighboring local TV market that have been determined by the FCC to be “significantly viewed.”
 These are stations viewable over-the-air by a “significant” number of households in your community.

-Adding stations through the FCC's market modification process
+The FCC's market modification process

 Accessing out-of-market stations by 'unserved' subscribers